-- Consumer disk and enterprise tape will persist for the foreseeable future - Flash will come into its own - Flash may drive out enterprise disk, and if it doesn't, SCM will - When will SCM arrive?
+- Consumer disk and enterprise tape will persist for the foreseeable future - Flash will come into its own (in enterprise systems) - Flash may drive out enterprise disk, and if it doesn't, SCM will - When will SCM arrive?

 That will depend on the path the NAND industry takes after the 16-20nm node...